 The best part is, most everyone wants to do it again and again, and some already have!
 I hope this propels some of you to go for it.
-I can almost guarantee you will end up loving it..thinking - this was so much easier than I thought it would be, and the end result was out of this world!
+I can almost guarantee you will end up loving it and thinking – this was so much easier than I thought it would be, and the end result was otherworldly!

 One more thing.
 I decided to nix my ‘pile o’ bones’ photo because it’ was already looking a little like an abattoir in here with my ‘Silence of the

 Lambs, Chicken’‘ glamour shot.
 I didn’t want to gross out those who might be squeamish.
 It’s a pretty gnarly photo.

 Are you ready to get really DARING?
 Well, I’ve got the challenge for you, and although it may seem daunting, it really isn’t because once you do it once, you’ll want to do it again and again, and you’ll get better and better at it.
 It’s also a rewarding skill that you’ll have in your culinary arsenal forever.
-We’re going to debone (I actually call it boning out a chicken, but Jacques Pelin calls it deboning and who am I to argue with the master?) a whole chicken, stuff it, tie it, then roast it to create a Chicken Ballotine also known as a Ballotine of Chicken also known as a Poule en Saucisse.
+We’re going to debone (I actually call it boning out a chicken, but Jacques Pepin calls it deboning, and who am I to argue with the master?) a whole chicken, stuff it, tie it (truss it), then roast it to create a Chicken Ballotine also known as a Ballotine of Chicken also known as a Poule en Saucisse.

 So, exactly what is a Ballotine (Ballantine)?
 The definition of Ballotine, according to Larousse Gastronomique, is: Meat, fowl, game or fish which is boned, stuffed and rolled into a bundle.

-Here’s the fun and unique part of this challenge.
-It’s a challenge by video.
+Here’s the fun and unique part of this challenge: it’s a challenge by video.
 The video is by Jacques Pepin, whom I’ve admired and learned so much from the past 15 plus years.
-The man is a demigod in the kitchen and a wonderful teacher as well.
-He makes it easy and uncomplicated, and it’s truly art the way he skillfully cuts his way through the chicken with smooth, surgical precision.
+The man is a demigod in the kitchen, and a wonderful teacher as well.
+He makes it easy and uncomplicated, and it’s pure art the way he skillfully bones out the chicken with smooth, surgical precision.
 I’m still in awe every time I watch this video.
 You will be too.